gwagner/valewood.org/site/content/blog/how-to-ssh-into-a-k8s-pod.md

 In addition to providing a command-line interface, shells can also be used to write scripts that automate tasks and processes.
 These scripts, called shell scripts, are written in the syntax of the shell and can be executed from the command line or triggered by certain events.

-If the base of the container you are running is “scratch” then you will not have a shell installed on that container unless you explicitly add one as part of the build process.
+If the base of the container you are running is "scratch" then you will not have a shell installed on that container unless you explicitly add one as part of the build process.
 The container you are running may also be limited to something like /bin/sh and may not have your favorite shell such as fish installed.
 The Container is not Running

 If your container is not running, you may not be able to exec in to get a shell.
 You may need to spin up an out-of-band pod that does not fail so that you can get in and review things like env vars or connection params.
 Below is how Kubernetes recommends you do this with their DNS debug container.